InfernalSuite/AdvancedSlimePaper/.docs/usage/commands-and-permissions.md

 Since version: 2.0.0.<br>
 Description: Creates a clone of the provided template world.
 This can be used to create many copies of the same world.

-**Cloned worlds are temporary, and they will never be actually stored anywhere, so any changes to them will be lost once the server is shut down.**
+**Cloned template worlds are temporary, and they will never be actually stored anywhere, so any changes to them will be lost once the server is shut down.**

 ### /swm clone
 Permission required: `swm.cloneworld`<br>